-I’m sure lots of people who are used to using Outlook are looking for this one.
+I’m sure lots of people who are used to using Outlook & Exchange are looking for this one.
 Unfortunately, Thunderbird doesn’t have this capability built in and I couldn’t find an extension that offers this function either.
 However, there is a way to rig a simple out of office reply:

 - Open Thunderbird